7+ Epic East Coast USA Road Trip Routes (Itineraries + Tips)

-We adore taking road trips in the United States, and for as long as I can remember, road tripping the east coast has been my travel comfort zone.
+We adore taking road trips in the United States, and for as long as I can remember, road tripping the US East Coast has been my travel comfort zone.

-From the southernmost point in the continental USA to the rocky beaches of Maine, here’s where to go on your next USA road trip.
+From the southernmost point in the continental USA to the rocky beaches of Maine, here’s where to go on your next eastern US road trip.

 We have offered suggestions for the best hotels in each place but if you are doing this as a true road trip it is really cool to do it in an RV.
 You can rent incredible RVs and camper vans from Outdoorsy, book here for your next road trip!